s-faychatelard/JSQSystemSoundPlayer-Swift/README.md

 #### Demo project

 The included example app, `JSQSystemSoundPlayerTest.xcodeproj`, exercises all functionality of this framework.
-There are applications for iOS.
+There are applications for iOS ans OS X.

 #### For a good time